 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

-Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Low level internal glazing should be checked for safety glass.

-Chimney breasts and fireplaces
+Having regard to the age of the property, concealed underfloor timbers which are built into stonework and unprotected may be deteriorated due to damp absorption although this could not be ascertained within the scope of our inspection.
+A precautionary check by a timber specialist would be prudent.

+Internal joinery and kitchen fittings

 Repair category 1

+Notes Within the limitations of our inspection no significant defects were noted.

-Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+Chimney breasts and fireplaces Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+It is assumed that the stove in the lounge has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
 The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
 The flue should be regularly swept.

 Internal decorations

 Repair category 1

-Notes The property is in good decorative order.
+Notes The property is generally in good decorative order.

 Cellars

 Repair category N/A

-Notes Not applicable.
+Notes